Mercury (planet): Plains

-Smooth plains are widespread flat areas that fill depressions of various sizes and bear a strong resemblance to the lunar maria.
+Smooth plains are widespread flat areas that fill depressions of various sizes and bear a strong resemblance to lunar maria.
 Unlike lunar maria, the smooth plains of Mercury have the same albedo as the older inter-crater plains.
-Despite a lack of unequivocally volcanic characteristics, the localisation and rounded, lobate shape of these plains strongly support volcanic origins.
+Despite a lack of unequivocally volcanic characteristics, the localization and rounded, lobate shape of these plains strongly support volcanic origins.
 All the smooth plains of Mercury formed significantly later than the Caloris basin, as evidenced by appreciably smaller crater densities than on the Caloris ejecta blanket.